 Low-Income Housing Tax Credit (LIHTC)

 The Texas Department of Housing and Community Affairs (TDHCA) provides low-income housing tax credits (LIHTC) that allow housing developers to take a federal tax credit to offset up to either 4 percent or 9 percent of its federal tax liability in exchange for building low-income rental housing project.
 To be eligible, developers are required to obtain a supportive resolution from the City Council as part of their application.
 Applicants are also required to participate in the S.M.A.R.T.
 Housing Program (see below) to receive City support.
-For more information on LIHTC in Texas, visit the TDHCA website.
+For more information on LIHTC in Texas, visit TDHCA (Web).

 Rental Housing Development Assistance (RHDA)

 Rental Housing Development Assistance (RHDA) Program works to expand the community’s supply of affordable rental housing for low-income households and to increase the availability of permanent supportive housing for persons experiencing homelessness or low-income households with special needs.
 Applicants are also required to participate in the S.M.A.R.T.
-Housing Program to receive City support.
+Housing Program (Web) to receive City support.

 Ownership Housing Development Assistance Program (OHDA)

 The Ownership Housing Development Assistance Program provides funding to private and nonprofit developers, including Community Housing Development Organizations (CHDOs) for the acquisition, rehabilitation, and new construction of affordable ownership housing for low- to moderate-income homebuyers.
 Applicants are also required to participate in the S.M.A.R.T.
-Housing Program to receive City support.
+Housing Program (Web) to receive City support.

-Current RHDA/OHDA Applications
+Current and Past RHDA/OHDA Applications

 Private Activity Bonds